ESubrado/RickAndMorty-CharacterExplorer/README.md

 This project is also deployed in a hosting site called [Render](https://render.com/) and is now live.
 Visit it by clicking on this site https://rickandmortycharacterexplorer-subrado.onrender.com

+## Features
+These are the primary features of the web app.
+- Home page with navigation and welcome note.
+- Router link to a character search page.
+- Character search functionality using Rick and Morty API as provided.
+- Filtering characters by name with special character validation.
+- Display of character cards (with animation, consistent sizing, and Material UI styling).
+- Responsive design using Tailwind CSS.
+- Transparent navigation and footer components with resource links.
+- Custom hooks for data fetching and input validation.
+- Integration and unit testing setup with Jest and React Testing Library.

 ## Technology Stack

 The stack and libraries used in this app are as follows: